 Chrome trim is kept to a minimum.
-Beside the grille, the only stylistic link to Buicks of old is the row of small portholes on each of the front fenders.
-They are also the only clue to what's under the hood: the V6-powered CX and CXL get three portholes on each side while the V8-powered Super gets four on each side.
-Flashback to the Fifties, when more powerful Buicks had more holes.
+In addition to the grille, the only stylistic link to Buicks of old is the row of small portholes on each of the front fenders.
+They are also the only clue to what's under the hood: The V6-powered CX and CXL get three portholes on each side and the V8-powered Super gets four on each side.
+Flashback to the Fifties, when more-powerful Buicks had more holes.
 They didn't serve any real function then and do not today, but we still like them.

-The smaller main grille of the CX and CXL is finer in texture, and is now chrome on the CXL as well as the CX.
+The smaller main grille of the CX and CXL is finer in texture and is chrome.
 The twin lower air intakes on these models hide behind horizontal grillwork cut into the lower bumper.

 The Buick Lucerne is built on the same platform as the Cadillac DTS and benefits from modern build techniques for a quiet luxury car.
-These include hydroformed frame rails for a stiffer body, and use of laminated steel with plenty of sound deadening material placed in strategic locations.
-Buick engineers shaped the outside of the door mirrors to lessen wind noise.
-These quiet-tuning efforts were evident in our test drives.
+These include hydroformed frame rails for a stiffer body and the use of laminated steel with plenty of sound-deadening material placed in strategic locations.
+The results of these quiet-tuning efforts were evident in our test drives.

 The center stack is located high for easy access, and contains large knobs for operating the climate control and audio system.

-Bucket seats are standard, but buyers who want seating for six can order a traditional front bench seat.
-We found the bucket seats provide a good level of comfort and come with an armrest in the center console.
+Individual front seats are standard, but buyers who want seating for six can order a traditional front bench seat.
+The individual front seats provide a good level of comfort and come with an armrest in the center console.

 Rear-seat passengers are well taken care of with good headroom and excellent leg room.
-Lucerne's long wheelbase allows for a wider-opening rear door with almost no intrusion from the wheel well, making it easy to get in and out of the car.
+The Lucerne's long wheelbase allows for a wide-opening rear door with almost no intrusion from the wheel well, making it easy to get in and out of the car.

-OnStar with Turn-by-Turn service comes standard and allows customers to talk to a live advisor who downloads complete step-by-step directions to the vehicle through the OnStar system.
+OnStar with Turn-by-Turn service is standard and allows customers to talk to a live advisor who downloads complete step-by-step directions to the vehicle through the OnStar system.
 Audio directions are then automatically played through the vehicle's stereo as they are needed, triggered by the OnStar system's GPS capabilities.
 Drivers can be directed to their destinations without having to take their hands from the wheel or eyes from the road.
-New OnStar eNav allows subscribers to find and save destinations on MapQuest.com, and have those destinations sent to their vehicle's OnStar system.
+New OnStar eNav allows a subscriber to find and save destinations on MapQuest.com, and have those destinations sent to the vehicle's OnStar system.

-The steering is precise and responsive, and the suspension is well controlled, even at high speeds along not always smooth roads.
-After driving several different Lucerne models over the course of several hours, winding among the vineyards in the Santa Ynez Valley just north of Santa Barbara, California, we found that all handled with aplomb, exhibiting no wallowing or causing any untoward moments.
-A rigid chassis is the key to balancing sharp handling with a smooth ride, and Lucerne really delivers.
+The steering is precise and responsive, and the suspension is well controlled, even at high speeds along not-always-smooth roads.
+After driving several different Lucerne models over the course of several hours, winding among the vineyards in the Santa Ynez Valley just north of Santa Barbara, California, we found that all of them handled with controlled precision and quiet competence, exhibiting no wallowing or causing any untoward moments.
+A rigid chassis is the key to balancing sharp handling with a smooth ride, and the Lucerne really delivers.

-Powering the Super is a unique version of the 4.6-liter Northstar V8, rated 292 horsepower at 6300 rpm, and 288 pound-feet of torque at 4500 rpm.
+Powering the Super is a version of the 4.6-liter Northstar V8, rated at 292 horsepower at 6300 rpm and 288 pound-feet of torque at 4500 rpm.
 (Torque is the force you feel when accelerating from an intersection or up a hill.)
 The Lucerne Super V8 is EPA-rated at 15/22 mpg City/Highway.

-The 2009 Lucerne CX and CXL models are motivated by a 3.9-liter V6 with continuously variable valve timing that delivers 227 horsepower at 5700 rpm, and 237 pound-feet of torque at 3200.
-It replaces last year's 3.8-liter fixed-timing V6, which was rated 197 horsepower and 227 pound-feet.
-Yet the new engine also achieves a slight improvement in fuel economy, with an EPA rating of 17/26 mpg city/highway ( Even with the increase in available horsepower, the new engine offers an estimated one-mile-per-gallon fuel economy improvement in both city and highway driving, vs. 16/25 for the 3.8.
-The new V6 is also FlexFuel capable, meaning it can run on 100 percent gasoline, up to 85 percent ethanol, or any variation of the two.
-On E85, it is EPA rated 13/20 mpg, city/highway.
+The Lucerne CX and CXL models are powered by a 3.9-liter V6 with continuously variable valve timing that delivers 227 horsepower at 5700 rpm and 237 pound-feet of torque at 3200, and has EPA ratings of 17/26 mpg City/Highway.
+The V6 is also Flex-Fuel capable, meaning it can run on 100-percent gasoline, up to 85-percent ethanol, or any variation of the two.
+On E85, it is EPA-rated at 13/20 mpg, City/Highway.

-The V8 engine comes with GM's electronically controlled Hydra-Matic 4T80 four-speed automatic transaxle, where the V6 uses the lighter-duty 4T65 four-speed.
+The V8 engine comes with GM's electronically controlled Hydra-Matic 4T80 four-speed automatic transaxle, and the V6 uses the 4T65 four-speed.
 Both Lucerne engines feature electronic throttle control.

-The new Side Blind Zone Alert system uses radar sensors on both sides of the vehicle (mounted behind the rear fascia) to scan a 150-degree field of view within a 3.5-meter range.
+The Side Blind-Zone Alert system uses radar sensors on both sides of the vehicle (mounted behind the rear fascia) to scan a 150-degree field of view within a 3.5-meter range.
 Alternating radar beams sweep the adjacent traffic lanes to detect approaching cars.
-Vehicles entering one of seven zones identified by the system will illuminate an LED symbol in the outside rearview mirror.
+Vehicles entering one of seven zones identified by the system will illuminate an LED symbol in the appropriate outside rearview mirror.
 The system ignores stationary objects, such as fire hydrants or parked cars.